Contexts

 spec:

-# Source and be 'secret' or 'injected'.
-When using a 'secret' you
+# The source can be 'secret' or 'injected'.
+When using 'secret', you

 # must specify the spec.secretRef which defines the name of the